WHB139426/Grounded-Video-LLM/README.md

 We sharpen our model by incorporating

-- (1) an additional temporal stream to encode the relationships between frames and
+- An additional temporal stream to encode the relationships between frames and

-- (2) discrete temporal tokens enriched with specific time knowledge to represent timestamps.
+- Discrete temporal tokens enriched with specific time knowledge to represent timestamps.

-- We employ a multi-stage training scheme, beginning with simple video-captioning tasks and progressively introducing video temporal grounding tasks of increasing complexity.
+- A multi-stage training scheme, beginning with simple video-captioning tasks and progressively introducing video temporal grounding tasks of increasing complexity.
 To further enhance the temporal reasoning capability, we also curate a grounded VideoQA dataset by an automatic annotation pipeline.

 ## Install